Anaxagor1987/arrangeus.github.io/tutorials/FEATURE_IDEAS.md

 - **Back Up Now as a non-overwriting checkpoint** - currently Back Up Now runs the same backup and overwrites the previous one.
 A way to create a named checkpoint that survives the next automatic backup cycle would be handy before major changes.
 - **In-app backup deletion** - currently requires going into iCloud Drive manually.
 A delete action inside the Backups screen would be safer and more accessible.
 - **Import from Files button inside Backups screen** - currently importing a backup file stored outside iCloud requires going through the system share sheet.
 A dedicated import button inside the app would be more discoverable.
+- **Split backup selection screen into two groups** - the restore selection screen currently only shows choreographies not already on the device.
+Showing already-on-device choreographies in a separate group as sync candidates would make the connection between restore and sync more discoverable, and give users a single place to handle both in one flow.
+- **Selectively restore tags, presets, and crews from backup** - backups include everything, but the restore screen only lets users select choreographies.
+Adding the ability to pick which tags, presets, and crews to restore would give full control over what comes back, rather than always restoring all-or-nothing for those items.
 - **Android backup UI** - Android users have no way to browse, select, or restore individual choreographies from a backup.
 Everything restores automatically on reinstall, with no control over what comes back.
 - **Presets, crews, and tags in Back Up Now** - currently Back Up Now only includes choreographies.
 Automatic backups include everything.
 Making Back Up Now equally complete would remove a surprising limitation.